Welcome!

 No, there are no educational prerequisites for this course.
 As each person will have a different level of horse experience and education, there is no minimum for this course.

 There is however, pre-course homework.
 The homework is the prerequisite for this course.
-Please do sign up early if you have decided to take this course so you can have lots of time to study!

 Do I have to have horse experience?